Taste Then Toss: How to Have Your Cake, Just Not All of It

 If you want something so badly, you can have it.
 BUT, be mindful when you have it.
 REALLY enjoy the treat, the indulgence, the delicacy.
 Sit down.
 Have a few bites then toss it out if you must.
 Have enough to taste and enjoy it, but not so much that you’re stuffed and left saying “I really shouldn’t have had that.”
 There will be more another time.

 But cleaning your plate is not going to help a starving person.
-You can’t get that food overseas, and with so many restrictions, you often rarely donate it locally.
+You can’t get that food overseas, and with so many restrictions, you can rarely donate it locally.

 Instead of feeling guilty about tossing the extras, make a donation or sponsor a child. #TasteThenToss Click To Tweet